 - State: California

-- Primary court: Contra Costa County Superior Court (multiple courthouse locations)
+- Primary court: Contra Costa County Superior Court (four courthouse locations)

 Population estimates from the U.S. Census Bureau.